chaos-polymtl/lethe/doc/source/parameters/cfd/simulation_control.rst

 * ``subdivision``: sub-division of the mesh cells to enable visualisation of high-order elements with Paraview.

 .. tip::
-	Generally, we advise to use a subdivision level of :math:`(n-1)` for interpolation order of :math:`n`.
-For example, a Q2-Q2 interpolation could be visualized with ``set subdivision = 1``.
+	Generally, we advise to use a subdivision level of :math:`(n)` for interpolation order of :math:`n`.
+For example, a Q2-Q1 interpolation could be visualized with ``set subdivision = 2``.